Australian regulator issues long-awaited climate risk guidance

-Australia's prudential regulator on Thursday unveiled long-awaited guidance for banks, insurers and pension funds around managing and disclosing climate-related risks, including physical, transition and liability exposures.
+SYDNEY (Reuters) -Australia’s prudential regulator unveiled long-awaited guidance for banks, insurers and pension funds on managing and disclosing climate-related risks, including physical, transition and liability exposures.

-Issuing a draft version for consultation, the Australian Prudential Regulation Authority (APRA) said the guidance paper aimed to give greater clarity of its expectations but it did not create new requirements or obligations.
+Issuing a draft version for consultation, the Australian Prudential Regulation Authority (APRA) said the guidance paper did not create new requirements or obligations, but gave more clarity about its expectations.

 The guide was developed in consultation with peer regulators globally and is aligned with the recommendations from the global Task Force on Climate-related Financial Disclosure (TCFD), set up by the G20 rich countries to coordinate rules.